aaronkjin/baystructlearn/README.md

 # BayStructLearn

-A structure learning approach to find best-fit Bayesian networks.
-Using K2 search algorithm.
+A structure learning approach to find best-fit Bayesian networks using K2 search algorithm.
 A CS 238 project.

 ## Getting Started